hans-chr-f/komma/README2.md

 ### Data Fields

-- 'correct': a string containing the a norwegian sentence with correct use of comma
+- 'Correct': a string containing the a Norwegian sentence with correct use of comma
-- 'wrong': a string containen the same norwegian sentence with wrong use of comma
+- 'Wrong': a string containig the same Norwegian sentence with wrong use of comma
-- 'category': an integer indicating the rule tested by the pair of correct and wrong sentences.
+- 'Category': an integer indicating the rule tested by the pair of correct and wrong sentences.

 ### Norwegian comma rules